 To support the learning environment and foster cooperation between HTIC and UHWO, the Library and Learning Center has partnered with the UHWO library to allow reciprocal use of library resources.
-UH researcher cards are provided to HTIC Liberal Arts students, allowing them to borrow UHWO materials.
+UH researcher cards are available to HTIC Liberal Arts students, allowing them to borrow UHWO materials.
 Full-time Faculty and staff are extended the same privileges.
-All users are expected to abide by all policies of the respective library.
+All users are expected to abide by all policies of the respective library if a researcher card is purchased.
 Additionally, HTIC students have access to group study rooms located in the UHWO library.
-They can also access UHWO subscription databases through the public access computers located within the UHWO library.
+They can also access UHWO subscription databases through the public access computers located within the UHWO library with or without a researcher card.